J-Tech-Japan/Sekiban/docs/docfx_project/articles/quick-start.md

     If `Executing Project` will use AWS Dynamo DB, add `Sekiban.Infrastructure.Dynamo` Nuget Package.

-    When `Executing Prject` will be `Web API Project that uses Sekiban.Web API Generator`, it will includes following items.
+    When `Executing Project` will be `Web API Project that uses Sekiban.Web API Generator`, it will includes following items.

     - Add `Sekiban.Web` Nuget Package.
     - `Web Dependency Definition` that inherits IWebDependencyDefinition.